IUSCA/health-sim/docs/fhir-synthetic-data.md

 ```bash
 docker compose exec synthea bash
 ```

-Finally generate the synthetic data using the command from the Dockerfile as below:
+Finally generate the synthetic data using the command from the Dockerfile as below=

 ```bash
 ./fhir_import.sh